Meet 4th Gen Polo Player and IH Member – Seb Dawnay

 Tell us about your Country House and Stables shop

 I want to play the wonderful sport of polo all my life but at the same time be realistic, so I retired from playing internationals last season and decided it was time to do something alongside my career.
 So I opened a gallery and gift shop called The Country House and Stables where everything has a nod to country living and in particular equestrian themes.
-The gallery/gift shop is based at the Royal County of Berkshire Polo Club, near Windsor, stocking everything from large sculptures, art and photography to smaller gifts, homeware and polo equipment.
+The gallery/gift shop was based at the Royal County of Berkshire Polo Club, near Windsor, stocking everything from large sculptures, art and photography to smaller gifts, homeware and polo equipment.